ecell-woxsen/ecell_report/README.md

 - `New Report` reuses an unfinished draft for the same department and week.
 - `New Report` does not route a user to an already submitted report.
 - Department members can only see submitted reports for their department.
-- Department heads and team leads can edit drafts only for their own department.
+- Department heads and team leads can manage reports only for their own department.
-- Leadership users can view reports across departments and leave section-level comments.
+- Leadership users can view and manage reports across departments and leave section-level comments.
+- Attachments are stored in Convex storage and are limited to 3 MB after browser-side compression.
+- Excel and PDF exports include report data, leadership feedback, and attachment metadata.

 ## Default Departments